HariG12345/Community-Digital-Voting-System/README.md

-# My Awesome Project 🚀
+# Community Digital Voting System Project 🚀

 Welcome!
 This project is developed and maintained by **Hari G**.